-The script needs to start with perfect focus in range i.e. perfect focus can engage and track from the start of the script
+The script needs to be started with the Perfect Focus System in range, i.e. that the perfect focus system can engage and track the coverslip (top or bottom surface, depending on which is chosen) from the start of the script.